sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/footer.md

 - needs review
 ---

-## How are footers implemented in Moodle?
+## How are footers implemented in PowerEduc?

-The page footer is shown at the bottom of every page in Moodle, typically a Moodle footer contains links to:
+The page footer is shown at the bottom of every page in PowerEduc, typically a PowerEduc footer contains links to:

-* A link to the Moodle docs for the current page
+* A link to the PowerEduc docs for the current page
 * resetting user tours
 * user login information
-* a link to the Moodle homepage
+* a link to the PowerEduc homepage

 When the setting ```perfdebug``` is turned on (Site Administration > Development > Debugging) additional performance info is shown in the page footer.